degauss-org/drivetime/README.md

 ## DeGAUSS Details

-For detailed documentation on DeGAUSS, including general usage and installation, please see the [DeGAUSS](https://github.com/cole-brokamp/DeGAUSS) README.
+For detailed documentation on DeGAUSS, including general usage and installation, please see the [DeGAUSS](https://degauss.org) website.

-This software is part of DeGAUSS and uses its same [license](https://github.com/cole-brokamp/DeGAUSS/blob/master/LICENSE.txt).